zacnees3/getting-started-with-github-copilot/.github/steps/1-preparing.md

 Your most common interactions will likely be:

 - **Inline suggestions**: As you type, Copilot uses the nearby context to suggest code directly in your editor.
 This will be a familiar interaction if you have used code completion tools like [Intellisense](https://code.visualstudio.com/docs/editor/intellisense), except that the completions may be entire functions.
-- **Copilot Chat**: A dedicated chat panel that lets you ask coding-related questions.
-This will be familiar if you have used only AI assistant chats.
-The big difference however, is that your files can provide automatic context for copilot to provide tailored responses.
+- **Copilot Chat**: A dedicated chat panel that lets you ask coding related questions.
+This will feel familiar if you have used online AI assistant chats.
+The big difference however, is that your project files will provide automatic context to provide tailored responses.
+- **Copilot Edits**: Similar to Copilot Chat, but less conversational and more big picture or goal oriented.

 > [!TIP]
 > You can learn more about current and preview features in the [GitHub Copilot Features](https://docs.github.com/en/copilot/about-github-copilot/github-copilot-features) documentation.

 > [!TIP]
-> You can also select different [models](https://docs.github.com/en/github-models) and [extensions](https://github.com/features/copilot/extensions), but those are different lessons!
+> You can also select different [models](https://docs.github.com/en/github-models) and [extensions](https://github.com/features/copilot/extensions), but that's for a different lesson!

 ### How can I use GitHub Copilot?

-As you work, you'll find GitHub Copilot can help out in several places across the website and in your favorite coding environments such as VS Code, Jet Brains, XCode!
+As you work, you'll find GitHub Copilot can help out in several places across the website and in your favorite coding environments such as VS Code, Jet Brains, and Xcode!
 For today's coding though, we will practice with VS Code in a preconfigured development environment known as [Codespace](https://github.com/features/codespaces).

 ### :keyboard: Activity: Get a project intro from Copilot Chat :robot: